borntobesso/ft_printf/README.md

 The objective of this project is to code a printf function from scratch.

-acquired skills after the project": C programming, Variadic functions, Parsing
+acquired skills after the project: C programming, Variadic functions, Parsing